-Transitioning our business to focus on the commercialization of our products, specifically migalastat HCl, may require increased reliance on third-party relationships to enable this transition, which may have an adverse effect on our business.
+Transitioning our business to focus on the commercialization of our products, specifically migalastat, may require increased reliance on third-party relationships to enable this transition, which may have an adverse effect on our business.

-We acquired the US commercial rights to all formulations of migalastat HCl under the Expanded Collaboration Agreement with GSK entered into in July 2012.
-If we were to obtain marketing approval for migalastat HCl from the FDA, we will need to continue to transition from a company with a development focus to a company capable of supporting commercial activities.
+We acquired significant commercial rights to all formulations of migalastat under the Revised Agreement with GSK.
+If we were to obtain marketing approval for migalastat from the FDA, we will need to continue to transition from a company with a development focus to a company capable of supporting commercial activities.
 We may not be successful in such a transition.
 We have not yet demonstrated an ability to obtain marketing approval for or commercialize a product candidate.
 As a result, we may not be as successful as companies that have previously obtained marketing approval for drug candidates and commercially launched drugs.